blueripple/blueripple-research/br-2021-A/RST/cpsStateRace/Intro.rst

 from the data in the shared categories.
 For example, the turnout probability for young, female, college-educated, Black voters in MI is fit partially from just those voters, partially from all young, female, college-educated, Black voters in the entire country, and partially from all voters in MI.
-Models can be constructed various ways to allow different sorts of partial-pooling.
+Models can be constructed to allow partial-pooling along different groupings.
 The **MR** technique and tools we use (namely, `Hamiltonian Monte Carlo <https://en.wikipedia.org/wiki/Hamiltonian_Monte_Carlo>`_ via `Stan <https://mc-stan.org/about/>`_) allow the data itself to determine how much partial-pooling leads